 The city has been surrounded by the Russian army and its separatist allies for weeks, facing fierce Ukrainian resistance.

-The two sides stress that the humanitarian situation there is catastrophic, the city is widely destroyed, and there is great concern about the fate of its civilians, knowing that it had more than 400,000 people before the Russian invasion.
+The two sides stress that the humanitarian situation there is catastrophic, the city is widely destroyed, and there is great concern regarding the fate of its civilians, knowing that it had more than 400,000 people before the Russian invasion.

 On Wednesday, Ukrainian President Volodymyr Zelensky accused Russia of obstructing the delivery of humanitarian aid to Mariupol to hide the “thousands” of victims.